SforAiDl/Neural-Voice-Cloning-With-Few-Samples/README.md

 # Neural-Voice-Cloning-with-Few-Samples
 Implementation of the paper titled "Neural Voice Cloning with Few Samples" by Baidu [link](https://arxiv.org/pdf/1802.06006)

-A checkpoint for the encoder trained on 56k epochs with a loss of 0.0810 can be found in the checkpoints directory

-The repository is only partially complete
+The repository is partially complete.

+# To Do

+1. Temporal Mask Layer In Encoder
+2. Merging Encoder and Deep Voice 3

 # Acknowledgements